Legobas/mqtt-timer/README.md

     MQTT-Timer/set

-The JSON message can use the following fields to set a timer:
+The following fields can be part of the JSON message:

 | Field       | Description                                                 | Default                        |
 | ----------- | ----------------------------------------------------------- | ------------------------------ |
 | id          | unique ID for this message (mandatory)                      |                                |